CUAHSI/gallery/docs/_sources/gallery/Python/Reproducible Science/index.rst.txt

     ---
-    :img-top: /_static/thumbnail-enabling-collab
+    :img-top: /_static/thumbnail-fdc3a06e6ad842abacfa5b896df73a76

-    **Enabling Collaborative Numerical Modeling in Ea...**
+    **Enabling Collaborative Numerical Modeling using LandLab**

-        The ability to test hypotheses about hydrology, geomorphology, and atmospheric processes is invaluable to research in the Earth and planetary scien...
+    This exercise will apply a Landlab landslide model to explore changes in forest cover.

-    .. link-button:: enabling-collab
+    .. link-button:: fdc3a06e6ad842abacfa5b896df73a76
         :type: ref
         :text: Open Example
         :classes: btn-outline-primary btn-block stretched-link